jncraton/oop-cpsc2030/lectures/24-behavioral-design-patterns.md

 ## Exercise: Interpreter

-- Create an interpreter for a simple boolean language
+- Create an interpreter for a simple Boolean language
 - Test with different sentences

 ## Iterator